mwherman2000/did-uri-spec/FAQ.md

 Figure 4.2.
 Future `crime-scene.json`

-NOTE: The `nickname` attribute has been renamed and "re-valued".
+NOTE: In Figure 4.2, the `nickname` attribute has been renamed and "re-valued" relative to Figure 4.1.

 5. Are you imagining that a message id (@id) = a DID?
 Likewise, you talk about feature discovery with a filter after <did> -- but I was thinking of it as a query on an agent, which isn't a DID.
    - See the answer to question #4 above.
 The answer is: yes - more likely a relative `did-uri` vs. a fully-qualified `did-uri`.